 These financial statements present the charter schools managed by Valor Collegiate Academies, a Charter Management Organization.
 For Tennessee reporting purposes, a Charter School Management Organization is defined as a nonprofit entity that operates multiple charter schools at least one of which is in Tennessee.
-The charter schools included in the accompanying financial statements are Valor Collegiate Flagship ("Flagship") and Valor Collegiate Voyager ("Voyager").
+The charter schools included in the accompanying financial statements are Valor Collegiate Flagship ("Flagship") and Valor Collegiate Voyager ("Voyager") (collectively, referred to as the "Organization").